aurielfournier/CV/Auriel_Fournier_CV.md

 ## Posters

-7 **Fournier, A.M.V.**, Shieldcastle, M.C., Kashmer, T., Mylecraine, K.A.
-2017 Comparison of Arrival Dates of Rail Migration in the Southwest Lake Erie Marshes, Ohio, USA *American Ornithological Society/Society of Canadian Ornithologists* - MI [pdf](https://figshare.com/articles/Comparison_of_Arrival_Dates_of_Rail_Migration_in_the_Southwest_Lake_Erie_Marshes/4726315)

 6 **Fournier, A.M.V.**, Shieldcastle, M.C., Kashmer, T., Mylecraine, K.A.
 2017 Comparison of Arrival Dates of Rail Migration in the Southwest Lake Erie Marshes, Ohio, USA *International Association of Great Lakes Researchers Conference* - MI [pdf](https://figshare.com/articles/Comparison_of_Arrival_Dates_of_Rail_Migration_in_the_Southwest_Lake_Erie_Marshes/4726315)